damienbod/AspNetCoreCertificates/Documentation.md

 ### Self signed certificate

-Creating a self signed certificate using **NewSelfSignedCertificate**
+Creating a self signed certificate using **NewECDsaSelfSignedCertificate** with ECDsa

 ```csharp
 var serviceProvider = new ServiceCollection()